jag039/CSE15L-LabReport4/text.md

 ![Image](lab4-7.png)
 I first copied the ssh link of the lab7 repository.
 I then used the command

-`git clone git@github.com:jag039/lab7.git`
+`git clone git@github.com:jag039/lab7.git` `< enter >`

 to clone the repository into my ieng6 account.
-I just typed "git clone" and pressed "command v" to paste the url.
+I just typed "git clone" and used `< command v >` to paste the url, then finishing the command by using `< enter >`

 ## Step 6
 Run the tests, demonstrating that they fail
 ![Image](lab4-8.png)
 First I changed into the lab7 directory.
 Then I compiled all files in the directory.
 Then I ran the Junit Tests.
-In order to change the directories I just used `cd lab7`.
-Then I compiled by copying and pasting this command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
-And i ran the junit test using `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
+In order to change the directories I just used `cd lab7` `< enter >`.
+Then I compiled by copying and pasting (using `< command c >` to copy and `< command v >` to paste) this command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` `< enter >`.
+And then I ran the junit test using `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` `< enter > `.

 I copied and pasted both of these commands from the week 7 lab writeup.

 ## Step 7
 Edit the code file to fix the failing test
 ![Image](lab4-9.png)

-I typed nano List, then <tab> in order to auto complete ListExamples.
-I then added ".java" to the end to open the "ListExamples.java" file in nano.
+I typed nano List, then `< tab >` in order to auto complete ListExamples.
+I then added ".java" to the end and used `< enter >` to open the "ListExamples.java" file in nano.

 ![Image](lab4-10.png)
 I fixed the error by using the arrow keys to get to the line where the error occured.
 I fixed the error.
-I then used ^o to save the file, and ^x to exit nano.
+I then used `< ^o >` to save the file, and `< ^x >` to exit nano.

 ## Step 8
 Run the tests, demonstrating that they now succeed